MODM Clinical Database Management

 Speakers: External professionals

-TU : REGULATORY AFFAIRS, BPC, PHARMACOVIGILANCE
+TU : REGULATORY AFFAIRS, GCP, PHARMACOVIGILANCE

-Number of ECTS credits = 5 – TU coordinator TU Patrice RAVEL
+Number of ECTS credits = 5 – TU Coordinator TU Patrice RAVEL

-Terms and conditions:32 hours of lectures + 6 hours of lectures + 3 hours of tutorials
+Course Details:32 hours of lectures + 6 hours of lectures + 3 hours of tutorials

 Objectives

-- Mastering Good Clinical Practices—ICH, CTD, FDA, EMEA, ANSM, CPP standardization, etc.
+- Mastering Good Clinical Practices—ICH, CTD, FDA, EMEA, ANSM, CPP Standards…

-- Regulatory environment for clinical trials
+- Regulatory Framework for Clinical Trials

 - Pharmacovigilance, serious and non-serious adverse events

-- Operational planning
+- Operational Planning

 - Lectures, tutorials, and projects supervised by professionals.

-Assessment methods:Written exam – Case study
+Assessment Methods:Written Exam – Case Study

-Speakers: University of Montpellier and external professionals
+Speakers: University of Montpellier and External Professionals

 TU : INTRODUCTION TO CLINICAL DATABASE MANAGEMENT – DATA MANAGEMENT

-Prerequisites in Statistics: Level L3 Health Engineering.
+Prerequisites in Statistics: third-year Health Engineering program.

 Objectives